-Valerie N. Adams-Bass, PhD
+Valerie Adams-Bass, PhD

 Assistant Professor of Childhood Studies